jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-10-24-beam-examples-7/index.md

 #### Pipeline Execution

 Note that the Kafka bootstrap server is accessible on port *29092* outside the Docker network, and it can be accessed on *localhost:29092* from the Docker host machine and on *host.docker.internal:29092* from a Docker container that is launched with the host network.
-We use both types of the bootstrap server address - the former is used by a Kafka producer app that is discussed later and the latter by a Java IO expansion service, which is launched in a Docker container.
+We use both types of the bootstrap server address - the former is used by the Kafka producer app and the latter by a Java IO expansion service, which is launched in a Docker container.
 Note further that, for the latter to work, we have to update the */etc/hosts* file by adding an entry for *host.docker.internal* as shown below.

 ```bash
 cat /etc/hosts | grep host.docker.internal
 # 127.0.0.1       host.docker.internal
 ```

 We need to send messages into the input Kafka topic before executing the pipeline.
-Input text message can be sent by executing a Kafka text producer - `python utils/faker_shifted_gen.py`.
+Input messages can be sent by executing the Kafka text producer - `python utils/faker_shifted_gen.py`.

 ![](input-messages.png#center)